How important is informed decision-making to your customers? Voice and choice truly matter, especially to younger markets.

 Once goods are moving, you need a much greater visibility into where they go and who interacts with them, in addition to just the timing of those movements.

 Consistently, end-to-end warehouse management visibility has been about the tracking of movements and accurately showing Available-to-Promise inventory.
-The emphasis is on revenue creation by being able to present the availability of products.
+The emphasis is on revenue creation by presenting the availability of products.
 But what about the details of the product itself?

 Actively tracking the credentials and integrity of every checkpoint in the vertical supply chain has now been made everyone’s problem.
 In addition, ignorance is not a protection.
-There’s a requirement to audit your supply chain and show those results.
+ESG requires an audit of your supply chain and the ability to show those results.

 In previous years, where a firm would have 100% control of physical goods for sale, trade compliance groups would spend most of their time on factory audits.
 This practice is rife with fraud, Customs clearance, and tariff engineering.
-Today, with a complex omnichannel consisting of drop ship; third-party warehouse management and fulfillment; and DTC, there’s a good chance no one in your direct employ touched or reviewed the product.
+Today, with a complex omnichannel consisting of drop ship, third-party logistics (3PL), and DTC, there’s a good chance no one in your direct employ touched or reviewed the product.

 Modern legislation and modern consumers care deeply if your raw materials are not ethically sourced.
 They want to know if your third-party manufacturer is accused of immoral labor practices.
 With more than a third of global consumers willing to pay more for responsibly sourced goods and services, that premium will get paid to either you or your competitor.